EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 <!--
     Replace #nnnn with the number of the original issue.
-If this PR implements features from multiple issues, you should repeat the "closes #nnnn" for each issue.
+If this PR implements features from multiple issues, you should repeat the phrase "closes #nnnn" for each issue.
 -->

 This PR closes #nnnn.